kiouku/interview-sheet/Algorithms.md

 ### 3. Prim's algorithm.
 Computing the Minimum Spanning Tree problem.

 #### Definition
+Starts from any node.
+Among all the edges between the already visited nodes and the non visited we select the one with smallest weight.
+The algorigthm stops when the number of visited nodes is the same as the number of nodes in the graph.

 #### What you need to know:

 * It works only with undirected graphs.
+* If the given graph is not strongly connected, several iterations of the algorithm computing the MST of each connected component of the graph.
+* Applicacions: network, clustering.

 #### Big O efficiency
+* Assume adjacency list in the graph.
 * Naive implementation O(|E| + |V|)
 * With heap O(|E| * log|V|)